How Cameras Work

 Now switch the camera to Program mode or fully auto including focussing.
 Take another shot and have a look at them both.
 Apart from varying depth of field due to aperture fluctuations, the images should be practically identical.
 Many people, including myself as a youngster, mistakenly think that "Fully Auto" means better pictures.

-My point is that it is not important to get caught up with all the latest updates, upgrades and features when what you should really be doing is improving your “eye” and the basic principles of how cameras work.
+My point is that it is not important to get caught up with all the latest updates, upgrades and features.
+What you should really be doing is improving your "eye" and the basic principles of how cameras work.
 Your ability to see a great shot, capture it well and process it to perfection are more important than all the technical jargon that is widespread nowadays.

 One of the most famous photographers of our time, who sadly died in 2004, was Henri Cartier-Bresson.
 He mainly used a simple 35mm camera with a standard 50mm lens and very little else.

 Of course, in the real world, we all crave knowledge and understanding.
-It is sometimes necessary to know how the modern cameras function and how to put their features to best use, especially in a more professional capacity when time and perfection are of the essence and that is where this book comes in.
+It is sometimes necessary to know how the modern cameras function and how to put their features to best use.
+Especially in a more professional capacity when time and perfection are of the essence.
+That is where this book comes in.

-In my opinion, it doesn’t matter how an image was created, if it looks good, it looks good but everyone is different and has different tastes, styles and techniques, which brings me back to my original point.
-Learn the functions and features of your equipment, find what “works for you” and get out and enjoy yourself!
+In my opinion, it doesn't matter how an image was created.
+If it looks good, it looks good but everyone is different and has different tastes, styles and techniques.
+This brings me back to my original point.
+Learn the functions and features of your equipment, find what "works for you" and get out and enjoy yourself!

-How Cameras Work – Just for your information, the settings that I personally use 95% of the time are these:
+Just for your information, the settings that I personally use 95% of the time for stills are these:

 These chop and change depending on what and where I shoot but are the general settings I tend to use.